Skip to content

 MEV Configuration

-For MEV, Vero behaves like a traditional validator client.
-Vero does not communicate directly with MEV relays.
-Instead, connected beacon nodes handle that role through sidecars like mev-boost or Commit-Boost.
+When it comes to MEV, Vero behaves like a traditional validator client – it does not communicate directly with MEV relays.
+Instead, connected beacon nodes should handle that role through sidecars like mev-boost or Commit-Boost.

 flowchart RL